Module 2 Unit 3

 Access the resource below. make notes on what you think are the most important of the ethical considerations.

-EiE Data Collection Course by South Sudan Ministry of General Education and Instruction and UNESCO is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+EiE Education Data Training Course by South Sudan Ministry of General Education and Instruction and UNESCO is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.